theopak/wp-journalism/README.md

 * 2011 MAR 02 - [The Monument Online](http://monument.hpregional.org) is the first website to use an early version of this theme.
 * 2011 MAR 23 - A revised version of the theme fixes presentation and javascript bugs.
 The wp authors.php page is modified.
 * 2011 AUG 01 - The HTML5 Boilerplate project now optimizes the CSS and JS files.
 The theme's file structure reflects this.
 * 2011 NOV 11 - Licensing clarified and Github repo opened.
+Theme sanitized.